4 4 2

 Motivation is unreliable

-There are just so many factors that could affect motivation.
-(Most of them are outside of our control.)
+There are just so many factors that could affect motivation, therefore making it unreliable.
+Most of them are outside of our control.
 Your health condition, the weather, your interactions with others, the traffic, how you do at work and countless life events – these are just a few factors.

 Motivation is uncontrollable